 In September 2018, Apple released macOS Mojave, the current version of the Mac operating system.
 (In case you’re keeping track, it’s version 10.14.)
 In this FAQ, we’ll give you the general details on macOS Mojave: When it will be release, what Macs are compatible, etc. We’ll add more details to this article as they become available.

 You need an internet connection to perform the installation.
 You should save your work first, and backup your Mac.
-To update to macOS Mojave 10.14.6:
+To install the update:

 In macOS Mojave, click on the Apple menu and select About This Mac.

 Click on the Software Update button.
 This will open the Software Update system preference.